 ACT and SAT information for Freshman Admission

-Freshman applicants for Fall 2022 admission are not required to submit an ACT or SAT test score.
-This policy change was made to ensure every student has the opportunity to submit a complete application this year.
+Freshman applicants for the fall 2022, 2023, 2024, and 2025 terms are not required to submit an ACT or SAT test score.
+This policy change was expanded to ensure every student has the opportunity to submit a complete application.

 Whether or not you choose to have your ACT/SAT score considered as part of your application, your application will:

 - Receive full consideration for admission, scholarships, and our University Honors Program.

 - Be read in its entirety during our individual review process.

 On your application, you will indicate whether you would like an ACT/SAT score considered in the review of your application.
 Once you submit your application, your decision is final and cannot be amended, with the exception for test access or cancellation circumstances.
 An applicant who originally indicated the intent to submit a test score, but can no longer take the exam and therefore can not complete their application, can request to change their original answer to this question by completing an amendment form.

 Why is this change being made?
 Is it permanent?

 This change is in response to the challenge of scheduling standardized tests during the pandemic.
 At this time, it is a temporary policy change through 2025.

 Over the coming years, the Office of Undergraduate Education will be continuing its analysis of standardized tests and their role in admissions on the Twin Cities campus.
 This review includes examining educational literature, benchmarking of peer institutions, and considerations of the impact on rankings, student success, and diversity for a "no test required" approach to admissions in the future.
 When the results of this analysis are ready and we have made an informed decision about our applications beyond 2025, we will communicate this to future applicants.

 How do I indicate on my application whether I want to include test scores?